tianxunaicaoke/UML--Creater/README.md

     ...
 }
 ~~~
->Then run compileDebugJavaWithJavac, the Plant UML file will be created under 'XXModule'\build\intermediates\classes\debug\UML
+>Then run compileDebugJavaWithJavac for target module, the Plant UML file will be generated under 'XXModule'\build\intermediates\classes\debug\UML
 ~~~
 @startuml
 node "example"{